0xAX/asm/content/asm_4.md

 ## Control transfer instruction

-We have seen already these instructions in the previous chapters.
-Usually a program is executed by CPU sequentially instruction by instruction.
-We use these when we need to change the flow of our program.
-These instructions closely bound to the `cmp` instruction.
-This instruction takes two operands and compares them.
-Based on the comparison result one of the special CPU `rflags` register is set.
+We have already seen control transfer instructions in the previous chapters.
+Normally, the CPU runs a program sequentially, executing instructions one after another.
+But when we need to change the flow of our program, that’s when control transfer instructions come into play.
+These instructions are closely bound to the `cmp` instruction, which takes two operands and compares them.
+Based on the comparison result, one of the special CPU `rflags` registers is set.
 One of the most common flag bits are:

 - `zf` - [zero flag](https://en.wikipedia.org/wiki/Zero_flag).
-Set if the operands of the `cmp` instruction are equal to each other.
+Set if the operands of the `cmp` instruction are equal.
 - `cf` - [carry flag](https://en.wikipedia.org/wiki/Carry_flag).
-Set if the result of an arithmetic instruction is too big for the place where it is going to be stored.
+Set if the result of an arithmetic instruction is too big to fit the register where it will be stored.
 - `sf` - [sign flag](https://en.wikipedia.org/wiki/Negative_flag).
 Set if the result of an arithmetic instruction produced a value in which the most significant bit is set.
 - `df` - [direction flag](https://en.wikipedia.org/wiki/Direction_flag) - Set if the strings are processed from highest to lowest address.

 The most common control transfer instructions are:

-- `jmp` - Jump on the given address of a program.
+- `jmp` - Jump to the specified address of a program.
-- `je` and `jne` - Jump if the previous comparison operation showed that operands are equal or not.
+- `je` and `jne` - Jump if the previous comparison operation showed that the operands are equal (or not).
-- `jz` and `jnz` - Jump if the previous comparison operation set zero flag to `1` or `0`.
+- `jz` and `jnz` - Jump if the previous comparison operation set the zero flag to `1` or `0`.
-- `jg` and `jl` - Jump if the previous comparison operation resulted that one operand is greater or smaller than another.
+- `jg` and `jl` - Jump if the previous comparison operation resulted in one operand being greater or smaller than another.
-- `jge` and `jle` - Jump if the previous comparison operation resulted that one operand is greater (or equal) or smaller (or equal) than another.
+- `jge` and `jle` - Jump if the previous comparison operation resulted in one operand being greater (or equal) or smaller (or equal) than another.

 For example: